mammoai/cobra-db/README.md

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
+Please note that this project is released with a [Code of Conduct](https://cobra-db.readthedocs.io/en/latest/conduct.html).
 By contributing to this project, you agree to abide by its terms.

 ## License

-`cobra_db` was created by Fernando Cossio, Apostolia Tsirikoglou, Haiko Schurz, and Fredrik Strand.
+`cobra_db` was created by Fernando Cossio, Apostolia Tsirikoglou, Annika Gregoorian, Haiko Schurz, and Fredrik Strand.
 It is licensed under the terms of the Apache License 2.0 license.

-## Credits
+## Aknowledgements

 This project has been funded by research grants Regional Cancer Centers in Collaboration 21/00060, and Vinnova 2021-0261.